 Kronborg Castle - UNESCO World Heritage

-The guardian of Oresund
+The history of Kronborg

 Kronborg Castle was ravaged by a devastating fire in 1629 which only left the chapel intact.
-Christian IV reconstructed the castle with extensive new Baroque decorations, however, in 1658 another accident hit Kronborg when the Swedes bombarded and occupied and took many precious art treasures as booty.
+Christian IV reconstructed the castle with extensive new Baroque decorations, however, in 1658 another accident hit Kronborg when the Swedes bombed and occupied and took many precious art treasures as booty.

-Since then it went downhill.
 Kronborg was fortified as a fortress with Kroneværket by Christian V in 1690, but since then the castle has virtually not been inhabited by royals.
 From 1785 until 1923, the castle was used by the military and not until then it was thoroughly restored and returned to the greatness of Frederik II and Christian IV.

 UNESCO World Heritage